tom-wolfe/brewdown/src/example/example.md

 ### 5. Blighted Farmhouse

-"""description
-# Description
+> # Description
-This ruin looks as if it might once have been a farmhouse.
+> This ruin looks as if it might once have been a farmhouse.
 It is now half swallowed by a dense thicket, with trees growing up through its ruined foundations.
-"""

 #### Notes
 * **Eight twig blights** are hiding in the thicket to the east.